 - Shopify is likely a reputable website because A Better Lemonade Stand is linking out to them, and;

-- A Better Lemonade Stand is likely a reputable website because they’re linking out to another reputable website, Shopify.
+- A Better Lemonade Stand is likely in the same industry as Shopify.

 Backlinks are recognized by search engines as a vote of confidence and the more reputable websites that link back to your own website, the more reputable it makes your website seem to search engines by association.
 To simplify this, a link from CNN is seen is much more credible and valuable than a link from Joe’s random thought blog that he started 2 weeks ago.

-When you have other high-quality websites vouching for your website it helps to improve your organic search engine ranking, you get indexed faster and you also get direct referral traffic from websites that are relevant to yours which means targeted traffic gets passed on to you and you’ll experience a lower bounce rate.
+When you have other websites with high domain authority vouching for your website it helps to improve your organic search engine ranking, you get indexed faster and you also get direct referral traffic from websites that are relevant to yours which means targeted traffic gets passed on to you and you’ll experience a lower bounce rate.

 How Backlinks are Measured